Despite its peace, Christchurch painfully used to trauma

 Ahmed Tani settled in Christchurch as a refugee in 1999.
-After his escape from civil war in Somalia, the New Zealand city seemed a place of peace, a haven.
+After his escape from civil war in Somalia, he saw the New Zealand city as a place of peace, a haven.

 Christchurch was more than just physically distant from the bitter strife he had previously known.
-With its leafy streets, vibrant gardens and green public parks, the Garden City as it is known was even visually a world away from the desolation of his war-scorched past.
+With its leafy streets, vibrant gardens and green public parks, the Garden City, as it is known, was even visually a world away from the desolation of Tani's war-scorched past.

-A teacher in Somalia, in Christchurch he first became a taxi driver, a choice made by many refugees whose qualifications are often not accepted in their new homeland.
-He struggled at first to settle in to a place so different from any he had known.
+A teacher in Somalia, he first became a taxi driver in Christchurch, a choice made by many refugees whose qualifications are often not accepted in their new homeland.
+He struggled at first to settle into a place so different from any he had known.
 But bit by bit he accepted Christchurch and it accepted him.
 It became home.

 That feeling of peace was shaken for the first time at lunchtime Feb.
-22, 2011, when a magnitude 6.3 earthquake caused many of the buildings in Christchurch's city center to come crumbling down.
+22, 2011, when a magnitude 6.3 earthquake crumbled many of the buildings in Christchurch's city center.
 People were trapped under the rubble and rescuers raced to save them in time.
-In the end, 185 people would die.
+In the end, 185 people died.

 Sign Up and Save